ShammyLevva/FTAnalyzer/docs/Install Instructions.md

 ### New Step by Step Guide Available

-Part I of the new Family Tree Analyzer guide is now available [to download](http://www.ftanalyzer.com/guides)
+Parts I to III of the new Family Tree Analyzer guides are now available [to download](http://www.ftanalyzer.com/guides)

 ### Installing the software